awsdocs/amazon-workspaces-administration-guide/doc_source/launch-workspace-simple-ad.md

 + [Next Steps](#next-steps-simple-ad)

 ## Before You Begin<a name="prereqs-simple-ad"></a>
++ Simple AD is not available in every region\.
+Verify the supported regions and select a region for your Simple AD directory\.
+For more information about the supported regions, see the **Simple AD** table under [AWS Directory Service](http://docs.aws.amazon.com/general/latest/gr/rande.html#ds_region)\.
 + Amazon WorkSpaces is not available in every region\.
 Verify the supported regions and select a region for your WorkSpaces\.
 For more information about the supported regions, see [Amazon WorkSpaces Pricing by AWS Region](https://aws.amazon.com/workspaces/pricing/)\.
 + When you launch a WorkSpace, you must select a WorkSpace bundle\.
 A bundle is a combination of storage, compute, and software resources\.
 For more information, see [Amazon WorkSpaces Bundles](https://aws.amazon.com/workspaces/details/#Amazon_WorkSpaces_Bundles)\.
 + When you create a directory using AWS Directory Service or launch a WorkSpace, you must create or select a virtual private cloud configured with a public subnet and two private subnets\.
 For more information, see [Configure a VPC for Amazon WorkSpaces](amazon-workspaces-vpc.md)\.

 ## Step 1: Create a Simple AD Directory<a name="create-simple-ad"></a>